dojoengine/book/docs/pages/toolchain/slot/deployment-commands/list.md

 The `list` command provides an overview of all the current deployments across various projects and teams within the Slot environment.
 It's an essential tool for managing and auditing service deployments.

-### Purpose

-This command allows users to quickly view all active deployments, facilitating an understanding of the scope and status of deployed services within their organization.

 ### Usage

 ```sh